barrettclark/rubocop-github/STYLEGUIDE.md

 Parent.print_class_var # => will print "child"
 ```

-    As you can see all the classes in a class hierarchy actually share one
-    class variable.
-Class instance variables should usually be preferred
-    over class variables.

 * Use `def self.method` to define class/singleton methods.
 This makes the methods
   more resistant to refactoring changes.